Succeed at an Entry-Level Job

 - Continually Learn

 If you are in an entry-level position, chances are you are not an expert in the field, so you have a lot to learn.
 Use every opportunity that you get to increase your knowledge in your field of study so that you may move up.
 You can consult with your mentors and coworkers about aspects of the position and industry that you don't understand.
-Some companies have experts working all around you, take advantage of the wealth of knowledge in such a concentrated area.
+Most companies have experts working all around you, take advantage of the wealth of knowledge in such a concentrated area.

 - Make Yourself Visible, Especially to Your Boss